knpuniversity/javascript/knpu/ep1-basics/this-current-target.md

-# This Current Target

-Clicking the trash icon and having it turn red is cool, but what we are really going to want is for that to turn into a spinning icon so that the user knows that the eventual AJAX call is being made.
-Before we do that I'm going to show off a problem.
+# The Magical this Variable & currentTarget

+Turning the icon red is cool and all, but since we'll soon make an AJAX call, it would be *way* cooler if we could turn that icon into a spinning loader.
+But, there's a problem.

 After the trash icon, type delete.
-Now we have a trash icon with the word delete next to it.
-Now down in the javascript once again consul that log, e.target, which we know is the element that is clicked.
-Now check this out, if I click the trash icon I get a span as the target, but if I click the delete link, it's actually the anchor.
+Ok, now we have a trash icon with the word delete next to it.
+Back in our JavaScript, once again, `console.log()` the actual element that was clicked: `e.target`.

+## e.target is Fooling Us!

+Ok, check this out: if I click the trash icon, `e.target` is a span.
+But if I click the delete text, it's actually the anchor!
+Woh!

-True to what I said, e.currenttarget is exactly the one element that is clicked and that can be a problem for us.
-Because what I want to do inside of our function here, is actually find the span that has the trash icon and change that to a spinning icon.
-That's going to be a little bit difficult, because if we click on the trash icon, then e.target is the element whose classes we should change, but if we click on the word delete, then we should actually look inside of the link tag to find the span and then change it.
+True to what I said, `e.target` will be the *exact* one element that originally received the event, the click in this case.
+And that's a problem for us!
+Why?
+Well, I want to be able to find the `fa-trash` span element and change it to a spinning icon.
+Doing that is going to be annoying, because if we click on the trash icon, `e.target` *is* the element we want to change.
+But if we click on the word delete, then we need to look inside of `e.target` to find the span.

+## Hello e.currentTarget

-It would be much better if we could actually somehow get the element that the listener was attached to, which was the js-delete-rep-log element which is actually the link.
-If we could somehow always get the link inside of here, then we could easily find the span inside of it, and change that text.
+It would be WAY more hipster if we could somehow get the element that the listener was *attached* to.
+In other words, which `js-delete-rep-log` was clicked?
+That would make it very easy to reliably look for the `fa-trash` span inside of it and make the changes we need.

-Well, the way to do that is not e.target, but e.currentTarget.
-This ends up being much more useful than e.target.
-If we refresh now, click the trash icon, it's the anchor tag.
-Click the delete icon, it's the anchor tag.
-No matter what element we're actually clicking, this now returns the original elements that we attached the listener to.
+No problem!
+Change `e.target` to `e.currentTarget`.
+Yep, this ends up being *much* more useful than `e.target`.
+Now when we refresh and click the trash icon, it's the anchor tag.
+Click the delete icon, it's *still* the anchor tag.
+No matter which element we *actually* click, `e.currentTarget` returns the original element that we attached the listener to.

-In fact, check this out. console.log[e.currentTarget === this].
-If you refresh and start clicking anywhere around here now, you're going to get true.
-See, most of you are probably used to using the this variable inside of your click callbacks.
-Well hear now that this and e.currentTarget are exactly the same thing.
-If you want to return the element that is receiving the event, both of these ways are equivalent.
-Ultimately that means that we can actually say, [diarson 00:03:25](this).addClass, text.danger.
-That's going to always add the text-danger link to the anchor tag.

-It also means we can do what I originally want, which is by saying, (this).find('.fa'), because that will help us find the span inside of it.
-Then we can say, .removeClass['fa-trash'] .addClass['fa-spinner'] .addClass['fa-spin'].
-And that should always work.
-Refresh, click delete, it changes.
-If we click the trash icon, it doesn't matter.
+## Enter: this (versus currentTarget)

+In fact, try this: `console.log(e.currentTarget === this)`.
+Refresh!
+And click anywhere on the delete link.
+It's *always* true.

+There's a good chance that you've been using the `this` variable for years inside of your listener functions to find which element was clicked.
+And now we know the true story behind it: `this` is exactly equivalent to `e.target`, the DOM Element that we originally attached our listener to.

+Ultimately that means that we can say, `$(this).addClass('text-danger')`.
+That will always add the `text-danger` link to the anchor tag.

+And now, we can *easily* change our icon to a spinner!
+Just use `$(this).find('.fa')` to find the icon inside of the anchor.
+Then, `.removeClass('fa-trash')`, `.addClass('fa-spinner')` and `.addClass('fa-spin')`.

+Try it!
+Refresh and click delete.
+It changes!
+It doesn't matter if we click the "Delete" text or the trash icon itself.

-Use the this variable.
-It's your friend.
-But realize what's going on.
-That is actually the same as e.currentTarget.
-That fact is going to become important in just a little while.
-Now that we know this, we can [ruth 00:04:44] the delete link because it's kind of ugly.
-The trash icon is enough.
+So, use the `this` variable, it's your friend.
+But realize what's going on: `this` is just a shortcut to `e.currentTarget`.
+That fact is going to become really important in just a little while.

+With this lesson learned... remove the "delete" text... it's kinda ugly.